 - (a) The parties recognize that prevention of injuries and rehabilitation of injured employees are equally important goals.
 The parties further recognize that return to work programs are part of a continuum of injury prevention and rehabilitation. - (b) The Employer and the Union are committed to a safe return to work program that addresses the needs of each individual employee.
-Should an employee provide restrictions from a physician, such restrictions shall be incorporated into an established return to work program. - (c) Return to work programs will be part of an approved rehabilitation plan.
+Should an employee provide restrictions from a physician, such restrictions shall be incorporated into an established return to work program.

-The parties jointly recognize the importance of confidentiality and will ensure that full confidentiality is provided.
-The Employer shall not have contact with the employee's physician, without the employee's consent.

-- (d) An employee has the right to request and receive the assistance of an on-site union representative or member of the Joint Health and Safety Committee at any step in the return to work program. - (e) In addition to (d), prior to entry into a return to work program that is greater than seven (7) calendar days the employer, the employee and one of the following: an employee member of the Joint Health and Safety committee, a shop steward, or staff union representative (designated by the union) shall discuss the planned program and its duration.
+- (c) Return to work programs will be part of an approved rehabilitation plan. - (d) The parties jointly recognize the importance of confidentiality and will ensure that full confidentiality is provided.
+The Employer shall not have contact with the employee's physician, without the employee's consent. - (e) An employee has the right to request and receive the assistance of an on-site union representative or member of the Joint Health and Safety Committee at any step in the return to work program. - (f) In addition to (d), prior to entry into a return to work program that is greater than seven (7) calendar days the employer will advise the staff union representative and a meeting will be scheduled as promptly as possible.
+The union may designate any one of the following to attend the meeting: an employee member of the Joint Health and Safety Committee, a shop steward or staff union representative.
+The parties shall discuss the planned program and its duration.
 The details of the return to work program will be confirmed in writing to the employee and the union.